Overview – Queen Elizabeth NP

-Queen Elizabeth National Park is Uganda’s most popular savanna reserve and has the widest variety of wildlife of any Ugandan park.
-The variety of habitats include grassland savanna, forests, wetlands and lakes.
+Queen Elizabeth National Park is Uganda’s most popular savannah reserve and has the widest variety of wildlife of any Ugandan park.
+The variety of habitats includes grassland savannah, forests, wetlands and lakes.
 This provides the setting for an extensive range of large mammals and primates.
 Four of the Big five are present and regularly seen.
-Rhinos are absent.
+Rhino are absent.

 - Top wildlife viewing

 - Boat trips on Kazinga channel available

 - Excellent birding with 600 species recorded

 - A main road bisects the park and people live along the boundaries

 - The Mweya peninsula area can get busy in high season

 Leopard sightings are common, and the Isasha sector is famous for its tree-climbing lion.
 Huge herds of buffalo and elephant are found in the savannah areas of the park.
 An amazing number of hippo inhabit the Kazinga channel on which daily boat trips are conducted.
 Chimps can be tracked, and several antelope and other primate species are present.
 Giraffe and zebra are absent.